Putting Stroke Troubleshooting Guide

 Posture Hinge from hips, arms relaxed

-See also Putting Stroke Alignment Guide
+See also Putting Stroke Mastery Guide

 Remember, putting greens have the ball 3-5mm deep in the grass.
 This shows how important a proper setup is for clean contact.
 Focus on these basics to build a solid putting stroke.